Treasure Island (1988 film): Captain Flint's Treasure

 Continuing from the first part, Hawkins sneaks back to Livesey, Trelawney, and Smollett, to inform them of Silver's mutiny.
 Smollett proposes they play dumb for the time being, but the four are unaware that one of Silver's men is listening, who then notifies Silver that Hawkins, Livesey, Trelawney, and Smollett know of his plan.

 The next day, the Hispanola arrives at Treasure Island, and Smollett allows shore leave for Silver and his men.
 To keep Hawkins, Smollett, Trelawney, and Livesey from leaving, Silver secretly places them under guard.
 Despite this, Hawkins escapes, absconds a dinghy, and attempts to row to the island alone, but Silver and a complement of the crew chase after him.
 While hiding from them, Hawkins encounters Ben Gunn, a former member of Flint's crew.
 Gunn explains that he and the rest of his crew killed Flint, betraying him for the treasure.
 Three years later, Gunn returned with the crew and led a search for the treasure, but ended up finding nothing.
 Out of the crew's displeasure, Gunn was left marooned on the island.
 Finding that he is in good company, Gunn agrees to help Hawkins find the treasure.

 Back on the ship, Livesey spots Hawkins, Silver's crew, and an abandoned fortress on the island.
 Livesey, Trelawney, and Smollett then sneak away, stealing another of the ship's dinghies.
 One of Silver's men notices their escape, and the crew attempts to sink the dinghy.
 The three heroes arrive safely on the island and take shelter in the fortress.
-Silver follows them as they arrive, and demands they surrender.
-An hour later, Silver and several of his men attack the fortress.
-The heroes are victorious after Trelawney tricks Silver's men into running off of a cliff.
+Silver follows them as they arrive, and demands they surrender, or face an attack in one hour.
+Later, Silver and his men attack the fortress.
+After Trelawney tricks Silver's men into running off of a cliff by making a fake inn, Livesey humiliating a pirate by cutting off both his clothes and body hair, and Hawkins defeats a larger pirate using a makeshift rocket, the heroes are victorious.